CraigSiemens/GoogleTagManagerCrash/README.md

 ## Setup

+All frameworks are included in the repo, all that's needed is to add each dependencies needed configuration.

 ### Firebase
-Add the `GoogleService-Info.plist` file to the project https://firebase.google.com/docs/ios/setup#add-config-file
+Add the `GoogleService-Info.plist` file to the project.

+https://firebase.google.com/docs/ios/setup#add-config-file

 ### GoogleTagManger
-Add your contains to the project.
-Steps 2-4 in the link below. https://developers.google.com/tag-platform/tag-manager/ios/v5#1_add_tag_manager_to_your_project
+Add your container to the project.
+Steps 2-4 in the link below.

+https://developers.google.com/tag-platform/tag-manager/ios/v5#1_add_tag_manager_to_your_project

 ### GoogleMaps
-Add your GoogleMaps API key into `GoogleService-Info.plist` with the key `GOOGLE_MAPS_API_KEY`. https://developers.google.com/maps/documentation/ios-sdk/config#install-the-xcframework
+Add your GoogleMaps API key into `GoogleService-Info.plist` with the key `GOOGLE_MAPS_API_KEY`.

+https://developers.google.com/maps/documentation/ios-sdk/config#install-the-xcframework

 ## Crash Details